 - Copies of Bills and Invoices

 - Statement of Deposits from the DMCC portal

 - Articles of Association (AoA)

-We at JAXA can assist you with all your auditing and accounting needs in DMCC.
-We are DMCC approved auditors, and have been assisting hundreds of firms with their audit in DMCC.
+We at JAXA Chartered Accountants can assist you with all your auditing and accounting needs in DMCC.
+We are DMCC approved auditors and have been assisting hundreds of firms with their audit in the DMCC Free Zone.
 Our team of veteran chartered accountants go beyond traditional fundamentals and add tangible value, seeing to it that auditing assumes a strategic and productive role in today’s corporate governance environment.
 We also identify areas for improvement and suggest means to help you to achieve your organizational objectives and make a positive contribution to the successful operation of your business.
 For your company audit in DMCC, do contact us – we’d be happy to assist!